-5.5.2 SRWH Prototype
+5.5.2 Small Refrigerated Warehouse Prototype

-The TDV cost savings were higher for option C as compared to option A and option B and are presented below in Table 40 to Table 42.
-Options A and B have lower incremental costs as compared to option C. While three control options were studied for comparison, proposed code language is based on control option B to ensure that the code does not inhibit innovation for control in adiabatic mode.
+The TDV cost savings were higher for option C, as compared to option A and option B, which are presented in Table 46 to Table 48.
+Options A and B have lower incremental costs as compared to option C. While three control options were studied for comparison, proposed code language is based on control Option B to ensure that the code does not inhibit innovation for control in adiabatic mode.